 - Less proximity to the ear canal

-In contrast to headphones that encapsulate your ears from outside, earphones sit right inside your ear, thereby minimizing the distance between them and your ear canal.
+In contrast to headphones that encapsulate your ears from the outside, earphones sit right inside your ear, thereby minimizing the distance between them and your ear canal.
 Their position allows them to squirt more volume at your ear canal than headphones when both of them are at the same volume level.

 As a result, while earphones generally sound better than headphones – especially when neither of them comes with active noise cancellation technology – they expose your ears to louder volume and, by extension, pose a greater risk of hearing impairment on long-term usage.